ExpressLRS/Docs/docs/software/user-defines.md

 ```
 TLM_REPORT_INTERVAL_MS=240LU
 ```
 The TX module sends the LinkStats telemetry to the OpenTX frequently to let the handset know the connection is still active and reduce "Telemetry Lost" warnings.
 Reducing this value may reduce warnings caused by handset errors at higher baud rates.
 This only affects the connection from the TX module to the handset and does not do anything with the telemetry connection from the receiver.
-Default value is **240LU**.
+The default value is **240LU**.
 When changing this value, suffix your milliseconds value with **LU**.
-For example, in order to specify a 100ms LinkStats update rate you have to enter it like this: **100LU**.
+For example, to specify a 100ms LinkStats update rate, you have to enter it like this: **100LU**.

 ## Output Power Limit

 ````
 UNLOCK_HIGHER_POWER
 ````
-By default the max power of hardware is limited to what it can safely output without extra cooling.
+By default the max power of the hardware is limited to what it can safely output without extra cooling.
 Some hardware supports increasing the power by enabling the following option.
 Check the [supported hardware](../hardware/supported-hardware.md) page to see if this is available and what cooling modifications can be made.
-By enabling this, you are risking perminant damage to your hardware, sometimes even when you add extra cooling.
+By enabling this, you are risking permanent damage to your hardware, sometimes even when you add extra cooling.
 For example, R9M modules will burn out without cooling.

 ## Performance Options

 ```
 LOCK_ON_FIRST_CONNECTION
 ```
 RF Mode Locking - When the RX is waiting for a connection, it cycles through all available rates waiting for a connection on each one.
 By default, ExpressLRS will go back to this mode after a disconnect (failsafe).
-If `LOCK_ON_FIRST_CONNECTION` is used, ELRS will not cycle after a disconnect, but instead just stay on whatever rate the last connection was.
+If `LOCK_ON_FIRST_CONNECTION` is used, ELRS will not cycle after a disconnect, but instead, just stay at whatever rate the last connection was.
 This makes connection re-establishment quick, because the RX is always listening at the proper rate.
 This is generally what everyone wants, but there is utility in being able to switch the TX to the lowest rate to get more range to re-establish a link with a downed model, which can't happen if the RX is locked at the previous rate.

 When cycling through the rates, the RX starts with the fastest packet rate and works down to the slowest, then repeats.
 It waits `PACKET_INTERVAL * PACKS_PER_HOP * HOP_COUNT * 1.1` at each rate.
 Example: 4ms * 4 * 80 * 1.1 = 1.408s for 250Hz.
 The duration is extended 10x if a valid packet is received during that time.
 Even with `LOCK_ON_FIRST_CONNECTION`, the rate can be changed by changing the TX rate using ELRS.lua while connected, or by power cycling the RX.

 ```
 FAN_MIN_RUNTIME=30
 ```
 For TX devices with fans, FAN_MIN_RUNTIME keeps the fan running even after the power level has dropped below the configured Fan Threshold.
 This prevents the fan from turning on and off every few seconds if the power level is constantly changing.
-Default is 30 seconds if not defined, value can be 0-254.
+The default is 30 seconds if not defined, the value can be 0-254.
 There is always a short delay before the fan is activated, which can not be disabled.

-## Compatability Options
+## Compatibility Options

 ```
 UART_INVERTED
 ```
 This **only works** with `ESP32` based TXes (will not work with modules without built-in inversion/uninversion), but enables compatibility with radios that output inverted CRSF, such as the FrSky QX7, TBS Tango 2, RadioMaster TX16S.
-You want to keep this enabled in most of the cases.
+You want to keep this enabled in most cases.
 If your radio is T8SG V2 or you use Deviation firmware turn this setting off.

 ```
 RCVR_INVERT_TX
 ```
 This **only works** with `ESP8266/ESP8285` based RXes.
 Invert the TX pin in the receiver code to allow an inverted RX pin on the flight controller to be used (usually labeled SBUS input or RXI).
 Inverted CRSF output.
 RX pin (telemetry) is unaffected.
 Update via_BetaflightPassthrough will not work, only via_Wifi.
 Note that just because this description includes the word SBUS, it doesn't mean the RX will output SBUS.
-It is still CRSF protocol, only inverted, so CRSF should still be the receiver protocol selected in the flight controller software.
+It is still a CRSF protocol, only inverted, so CRSF should still be the receiver protocol selected in the flight controller software.

 ```
 RCVR_UART_BAUD=420000